 • What are theoretical limits for extractable arguments with nice composability features? [paper] [slides]

-Efficient Proofs in Cryptocurrencies
+Efficient Proofs in Cryptocurrencies (and Beyond)

 Rationality and Fine-Grained Cryptography